-- 8.37 In order to further understand the performance of the market, GL Hearn carried consultation with several local estate agents across the borough.
+- 8.39 In order to further understand the performance of the market, GL Hearn carried consultation with several local estate agents across the borough.
 Semi- structured interviews were carried out in Teddington, Twickenham, Richmond, Sheen and Barnes.
 These areas may not have picked up some of the lower value pockets such as in Whitton and parts of the Hamptons, however it enabled us to gain more in-depth insight and identify differences and intricacies in the local housing markets within the Borough.
-We have sought to use this to provide qualitative evidence based on triangulating findings with a number of active local agents. - 8.38 Overall, all of the responses were positive and stated that the sales and lettings market in LB Richmond is really strong at the moment.
+We have sought to use this to provide qualitative evidence based on triangulating findings with a number of active local agents. - 8.40 Overall, all of the responses were positive and stated that the sales and lettings market in LB Richmond is really strong at the moment.
 At the time of engagement in February 2016 the impact of Stamp Duty changes in April 2016 for buy to let and second home purchases was influencing transactions.
-There was a visible distinction in the house prices across the borough.
-This is reflected in the most recent data from Hometrack Housing Intelligence System, which breaks down the analysis by ward and we have used the following sub-areas to illustrate the differences across the borough: Twickenham Riverside, Hampton North, Barnes and Richmond upon Thames. - 8.39 There is a clear difference in terms of the prices between sub-areas, where Barnes appears to be the most expensive area across most of the dwelling types.
-The highest difference in prices can be seen for 4 bed properties, with an average price reaching £1,831,167 in Barnes, £1,342,174 in Twickenham Riverside, £917,778 in Hampton North and £1,148,858 across the borough as a whole.